 Dem.-Through E draw EM parallel to BC; make EN = EM; produce AB until EP = AB.
 Through the points N, P draw NT, RP each parallel to AC, and through P draw PQ parallel to BC.
-It is easy to see from the figure that the parallelogram QR is equal to the parallelogram QR and is therefore given.
-Through P draw QR perpendicular to QR is equal to QR is the maximum parallelogram in the triangle QR.
-Hence QR is the maximum parallelogram in the triangle QR.
+It is easy to see from the figure that the parallelogram QR is equal to the parallelogram MF, and is therefore given.
+Through P draw ST perpendicular to EP.
+Now, since AE = DB, BP is equal to DB; therefore PS = CD.
+Again, since OP = AD, PT is equal to CD; therefore PS = PT.
+Hence QR is the maximum parallelogram in the triangle SVT.

 Again, if any other line A'B be drawn through E, and produced to P', so that EP' = AP', the point P' must fall outside ST, because the parallelogram Q'R', corresponding to QR, will be equal to MF, and therefore equal to QR.
-Hence the line EP' is greater than EP, or A'B' is greater than AB.
+Hence the line EP' is greater than EP, or A'B'is greater than AB.
 Hence AB is a minimum.